google/aoss-django-sample-starter-project/README.md

 3. To enable access to Assured OSS, submit the [customer enablement form](https://developers.google.com/assured-oss#get-started).
 4. [Validate connectivity](https://cloud.google.com/assured-open-source-software/docs/validate-connection) to Assured OSS for the requested service accounts.
 5. [Enable the Artifact Registry API](https://cloud.google.com/artifact-registry/docs/enable-service) for the parent Google Cloud project of the service accounts used to access Assured OSS.

+Install the latest version of python3 before running the project.

 ## Steps to run the project :
 After cloning the project, User need to follow certain steps to get started with the project: